+These butterscotch chip cookies are a tasty trip down memory lane.
 My grandma used to make them and I hadn’t had them in ages.
 So I changed that.

+They turned out to be my favorite oatmeal cookie to date.
 I’m like Goldy Locks and her porridge with oatmeal cookies, but I finally nailed my perfect oatmeal dough base.

-I have four other oatmeal cookie dough bases, as well as countless other cookie recipes that use oatmeal, but the four major versions are:
+I have four other oatmeal cookie dough bases, as well as countless other cookie recipes that use oatmeal.
+These cookies gave me everything I wanted.

 They’re soft, chewy, and hearty without feeling like I need to strap a backpack on and take them mountain hiking.
 Sometimes oatmeal cookies get a little too oaty and hearty.
 I want a cookie, not a granola bar.